-The Art Museum of the Americas is supported by the Organization of the American States and has a permanent collection that focuses primarily on contemporary Latin American and Caribbean art by both established and up and coming Latin artists.
-The...
+The Art Museum of the Americas is supported by the Organization of the American States and has a permanent collection that focuses on contemporary Latin American and Caribbean art by both established and up-and-coming talents.
+Although it’s...

 38°56'42.2"N 77°07'26.0"W, Washington, DC 20543, USA

 The Chesapeake and Ohio Canal, or simply the C&O, stretches for 185 miles beginning in the Georgetown neighborhood and ending in upstate Maryland.
 Back in the day when the canal was a key transport route, a system of locks raised and lowered the...